CDO basketball falls to Catalina Foothills after close first half

-The Catalina Foothills boys basketball team soared over the Canyon del Oro Dorados by 21 points during their Thursday night home game.
+The Catalina Foothills Falcons boys varsity basketball team soared over the Canyon del Oro Dorados by 21 points during last Thursday night’s game in the foothills.

 The Falcons beat the Dorados by a score of 70-49.